Turkish Citizenship

-Turkish Citizenship by Investment in 2026: A Strategic Guide for HNWI Applicants
+Turkish Citizenship by Investment 2026: Strategic Guide for HNWIs

 Turkish citizenship by investment in 2026 has become the most consequential wealth-mobility instrument available to high-net-worth individuals seeking a credible second passport, regional optionality, and frictionless access to the Turkish economy.
-Codified under Article 12/B of the Turkish Citizenship Law (No. 5901) and operationalised through Council of Ministers Decision No. 2018/11973, the program permits qualifying foreign investors to acquire Turkish nationality within an average processing window of three to six months — a turnaround unmatched by any comparable European jurisdiction.
+Codified under Article 12/B of the Turkish Citizenship Law No. 5901 and operationalised through Council of Ministers Decision No. 2018/11973, the program permits qualifying foreign investors to acquire Turkish nationality within an average processing window of three to six months — a processing timeframe faster than most comparable European programs.

 For HNWI applicants, family offices, and C-level executives weighing relocation, asset diversification, or visa-free travel optimisation, the 2026 framework offers a calibrated package of qualifying routes: real estate at USD 400,000, fixed bank deposits at USD 500,000, government bond holdings, qualified investment fund participation, and direct industrial investment with documented job creation.
 Each route imposes distinct legal architecture, tax implications, and compliance obligations that determine whether the application clears in the first cycle or returns for remediation.